schierlm/Oberon-extended-history/README.md

 ------------------------------------------------------

-**STEP 1**: Build a slightly modified Oberon compiler on your FPGA Oberon system
+**STEP 1**: Build a slightly modified FPGA Oberon compiler on your FPGA Oberon system

 Edit the file *ORG.Mod* on your Original system and set the following constants to the indicated new values: